MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-C-Uninspected-Vessels/part-28-Requirements-Commercial-Fishing-Industry-Vessels/subpart-D-Requirements-Vessels-Which-Have-Their-Keel-Laid-Are-Similar-Stage-Construction-After-Which-Undergo-Major-Conversion-Completed-After-September-15-1991-That-Operate-More-Than-16-Individuals-Board/section-28.315.md

 (2) A fire hose must be connected to each fire hydrant at all times the vessel is operating.

-(3) A fire hose on a vessel less than 79 feet (24 meters) in length must be at least 5/8 inch (16 millimeters) nominal diameter, be of good commercial grade and be fitted with a nozzle of corrosion resistant material capable of providing a solid stream and a spray pattern.
+(3) A fire hose on a vessel less than 79 feet (24 meters) in length must be at least5/8 inch (16 millimeters) nominal diameter, be of good commercial grade and be fitted with a nozzle of corrosion resistant material capable of providing a solid stream and a spray pattern.

 (4) A fire hose on a vessel 79 feet (24 meters) or more in length must be lined commercial fire hose and be fitted with a nozzle made of corrosion resistant material capable of providing a solid stream and a spray pattern.